americocunhajr/americocunhajr.github.io/_software/epidemic.md

 ---
 title: "EPIDEMIC: Epidemiology Educational Code"
 collection: software
-category: educational
-permalink: /software/epidemic
+permalink: /software/epidemic.md
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This code is about the number 1.
+The code 2 is left for future work.'
 date: 2022
 venue: 'Journal of Open Source Education'
 summary: "An easy-to-run educational Matlab toolkit for epidemiological analysis."